 What is the difference between a white paper and other content marketing measures?

 There are a thousand types of content marketing with each one of them having their special qualities and benefits.
 The different content marketing materials include blogs, press releases, articles, eBooks, white papers, etc. Despite having the same purpose, they all differ greatly from each other such as;

-For a layman, a white paper and a blog post may be the same thing, considering the fact that they both serve the same purpose; but, there is a huge difference between the two.
-A white paper is written in a very formal tone with logical arguments and established facts whereas a blog is a really casual type of content marketing and is usually opinionated, unlike a white paper.
-Furthermore, a blog has a limited word limit, mostly ranging between 500-2000 words and hence takes just a few hours or days to write whereas, a white paper is written between 3000-5000 words and therefore, takes weeks to write.
-In a nutshell, a white paper is a well-researched article while a blog is totally based on one’s opinion.
+For a layman, a white paper and a blog post may be the same thing, considering the fact that they both serve the same purpose.
+In fact, there is a huge difference between the two.
+You write white paper is in a very formal tone with logical arguments and established facts.
+Whereas a blog is a really casual type of content marketing and is usually opinionated, unlike a white paper.
+Furthermore, a blog has a limited word limit, mostly ranging between 500-2000 words and hence takes just a few hours or days to write.
+While, a white paper is written between 3000-5000 words and therefore, takes weeks to write.
+In a nutshell, a white paper is a well-researched article while a blog depends on one’s opinions completely.

 Don’t consider this eBook as an e-Pub version of Harry Potter’s novels.
-Here, eBooks are referred to as the ones published by business to business companies for marketing purposes.
+Here, eBooks refer to the ones published by business to business companies for marketing purposes.

 An eBook and a white paper are the most difficult to differentiate.
-Since no clear standards or conventions are yet established for e-books, people go on and call anything on the internet an e-book.
+Since we still need to establish clear standards or conventions for e-books, people go on and call anything on the internet an e-book.
 That’s not how it goes!
 An e-book can by any document ranging from 10 to 100 pages, formatted in a PDF file or even any other less-known format.